OMI promotes the University's Mission by forging mutually beneficial partnerships.

 OMI has two seed grant programs currently available- Community-Based Research and Community-Based Projects.
 While all projects must demonstrate a commitment to student success, Community-Based Projects Seed Grants are designed to cover projects that do not fit in a typical research or classroom setting.

-Justice Reform and Restorative Justice: focusing on repairing harm done to victims and their communities while also addressing recidivism rates.
+Justice Reform and Practices: focusing on repairing harm done to victims and their communities while also addressing recidivism rates.

 Metro Detroit Nature Network: connects all of Metro Detroit’s urban areas to nature and young people to related career paths.

-The recently formed Metro Detroit Nature Network is a collaboration of nonprofits, businesses, government organizations, and universities working to achieve more collectively than the individuals could alone.
+Stemming from a workshop hosted by UM-Dearborn's Environmental Interpretive Center in May 2015, the Metro Detroit Nature Network is a collaboration of nonprofits, businesses, government organizations, and universities.
 The Network seeks to bring people in closer contact with nature, seeking to nurture the next generation of conservationists.
-They hope to connect this love of nature and desire to protect and connect to it with a career pipeline, especially for opportunity youth.
+The Network is currently focusing on seeing Detroit recognized through the U.S. Fish and Wildlife Service Urban Bird Treaty program, citizen science, and creating a career pipeline for local youth.

 Opportunity Youth Programming: provides underrepresented youth with resources to be successful in higher education and family-sustaining careers.